-Leverage may occur as a result of transactions carried out for the purposes of EPM.
+Leverage may occur as a result of transactions carried out for the purposes of EPM and where derivatives are used for investment purposes.
 Leverage will also occur where money is borrowed on behalf of the Funds as set out below under the heading of 'Borrowing Powers'.
 The only types and sources of leverage permitted are derivatives and bank borrowings.

 At all times when the Fund is leveraged a leverage calculation will be performed daily.
-The calculation will make an allowance for any borrowings as well as net short positions in either currency forward contracts or futures positions that arise in the context of EPM carried out for the Fund.
+The calculation will make an allowance for any borrowings as well as net short positions in either currency forward contracts or futures positions that arise in the context of EPM carried out for the Fund and/or derivatives used for investment purposes for the Fund.
 All underlying instrument asset classes are grouped together and valued in the base currency of the Fund.
-The total value for all equity and equity futures positions, bond and bond futures positions must not exceed 100% of the net assets of each Fund.
+With the exception of the Balanced Fund and the Corporate Bond Fund, the total value for all securities and derivatives positions will generally not exceed 100% of the net assets of each Fund.

 All relevant limits are calculated on the basis of the position valuation provided by the Administrator and the notional value of the derivatives.